-While in most cases, those who are approved for Social Security disability will continue to receive their benefit check for years to come, there are things that can cause your Social Security disability benefits to be terminated.
-If you're applying for Social Security disability, or are currently receiving Social Security benefits, it's important to be aware of what could make your disability benefits stop.
+While most people who get approved for Social Security or SSI disability will continue to receive their benefit check for years to come, certain situations can cause your Social Security disability benefits to be terminated.
+If you're applying for Social Security or SSI disability, or are currently receiving Social Security or SSI benefits, it's important to be aware of what could make your disability benefits stop.

-What can cause your benefits to stop differs between the two separate disability benefit programs that are operated by the Social Security Administration (SSA), so let's take a brief look at the two programs.
-There's one exception to this rule: the rules surrounding cessation of benefits for medical improvement are the same for Social Security disability and SSI.
+What can cause your benefits to stop differs between the two separate disability benefit programs that the Social Security Administration (SSA) operates, so let's take a brief look at the two programs.

-Social Security Disability Insurance (sometimes called SSD, or SSDI) is based on an individual having paid enough in Social Security taxes to be eligible for benefits.
-Someone who has not worked long enough, or recent enough, to have sufficient "work credits” is not eligible for SSD regardless of their disability.
+Social Security Disability Insurance (SSDI) is based on an individual having paid enough in Social Security taxes to be eligible for benefits.
+Someone who hasn't worked long enough, or recent enough, to have sufficient "work credits" isn't eligible for SSDI regardless of their disability.

-Supplemental Security Income (SSI) is a needs-based program.
-It is not necessary to have paid Social Security taxes, or to have even worked, to be eligible for SSI.
-However, there are strict limits in the amount of income or assets that someone can have to qualify for SSI benefits.
+Supplemental Security Income (SSI) is a needs-based (low-income) program.
+It isn't necessary to have paid Social Security taxes, or to have even worked, to be eligible for SSI.
+However, there are strict limits on the amount of income or assets that someone can have to qualify for SSI benefits.

-The most common reason for someone's Social Security Disability (SSD) benefits to stop is because they have returned to work.
-While in some cases it's possible to work while continuing to receive SSD payments, there are specific provisions that must be adhered to.
-(For dependents who receive SSD benefits based on someone else's earnings record, there are additional changes that can cause their benefits to stop, such as marriage, turning a certain age, or a change in living arrangements.)
+The most common reason for someone's Social Security disability (SSDI) benefits to stop is because they've returned to work.
+While in some cases it's possible to work while continuing to receive SSDI payments, you have to follow specific rules to avoid losing your benefits.

-If you return to work while receiving SSD benefits, the SSA will determine if you are engaging in “substantial gainful activity” (SGA).
-The biggest factor in determining if work qualifies as SGA is the amount a person is paid.
-In 2013, someone is generally considered to be engaging in SGA if he or she earns more than $1,040 ($1,740 for blind individuals.)
-However, this isn’t a cut and dry issue.
-It is possible for the SSA to determine that your job duties constitute SGA even if you are earning less than this amount.
+If you return to work while receiving SSDI benefits, the SSA will want to determine if you are "engaging in substantial gainful activity" (SGA).
+Basically, that means working more than a little bit.
+The biggest factor in determining if work activity qualifies as SGA is the amount a person is paid.

-Social Security disability beneficiaries who reach full retirement age (currently 66 years and 4 months) will see their disability benefits stop, since you cannot receive both Social Security disability benefits and Social Security retirement benefits at the same time.
-If you're receiving SSDI when you reach full retirement age, Social Security will switch your payments to Social Security retirement benefits program.
+Social Security disability beneficiaries who reach full retirement age (currently 66 years and 4 months) will see their disability benefits stop, since one cannot receive both Social Security disability benefits and Social Security retirement benefits at the same time.
+If you're receiving SSDI when you reach full retirement age, Social Security will switch your payments to Social Security retirement benefits.

 The most common reason for someone to lose SSI benefits is having too much income, either through working or receiving it in some other way.

-If you are receiving SSI and, for any reason, your income or assets rise above the limit for SSI eligibility, your benefits will stop.
-In 2013, the individual income limit for SSI is $710 per month, and the asset limit is $2,000.
-While SSI recipients should be aware of these limits, determining whether you are over the income limit can be a complex issue due to a number of factors.
+If you're receiving SSI and, for any reason, your income or assets rise above the limit for SSI eligibility, your benefits will stop.
+In 2022, the individual income limit for SSI is $841 per month, and the asset limit is $2,000.
+While you should be aware of these limits, determining whether you're over the income limit can be a complex issue due to a number of factors.

 Increase in income.
 If you begin receiving an income from any source (for example, a private pension or alimony payments) that puts you over the income limit, your SSI benefits could stop.
-The SSA differentiates between "earned income" (from working) and "unearned income” (encompassing things like alimony or unemployment benefits.)
-The SSA counts only certain unearned and earned income; for example, more than half of your earnings from work aren't counted toward the SSI limit.
-For the details, see our article on what's "countable income."
+The SSA differentiates between "earned income" (from working) and "unearned income" (from things like alimony or unemployment benefits.)
+The SSA counts only certain types of unearned and earned income; for example, more than half of your earnings from work aren't counted toward the SSI limit.
+For the details, see our article on what Social Security counts as income.

 Free food or shelter.
-The SSA also considers non-cash food and shelter that is provided by someone else as income (called in-kind income.)
-If you begin to receive housing or food from someone else for free, the SSA will count a portion of its value as income, which in some cases could reduce your SSI payment or, less commonly, make you completely ineligible for SSI.
+The SSA considers food and shelter that is provided by someone else as income (called in-kind income.)
+If you begin to receive housing or food from someone else for free, the SSA will count a portion of its value as income, which in almost all cases will reduce your SSI payment.
 For more information, see our article on in-kind income.
 The SSA will not reduce your payment if someone else pays for your utilities.

 Spousal income.
-A portion of a spouse's income is considered “deemed" to the SSI recipient, meaning it is counted as income when determining their SSI eligibility.
-This could mean that someone who is granted SSI benefits while unmarried could see those benefits stop if he or she gets married to a spouse who is earning an income.
-This could also affect someone who is approved for SSI while their spouse is not working (or earning very little) if that spouse later starts working or has an increase in income.
+A portion of a spouse's income is considered to be "deemed" to SSI recipients, meaning it is counted as income when determining SSI eligibility.
+This could mean that someone who is granted SSI benefits while unmarried could see those benefits stop when they get married to a spouse who is earning an income.
+The same is true for someone who is approved for SSI while their spouse is not working (or earning very little) and that spouse later starts working or has an increase in income.
 For more information, see our article on spousal income deeming.

 Parental income.
-A parent's income is deemed to a child SSI recipient.
+Some of a parent's income is deemed to a child SSI recipient.
 See our article on family income deeming.

-SSI benefits will stop if the recipient returns to work and Social Security finds you're no longer disabled.
-Note that trial work periods are not available under the SSI program.
-SSI does have a Ticket to Work Program and a "Plan for Achieving Self-Support, however.
+Your SSI benefits will stop if you return to work and Social Security finds you're no longer disabled.
+Note that trial work periods are not available under the SSI program, but SSI does have a Ticket to Work Program with work incentives.
 For more information, see our article on SSI's Ticket to Work program.

-Children who are receiving SSI will have their condition reevaluated according to the adult SSI standards when they turn 18, and depending on the SSA's finding, this could cause their benefits to stop.
+Children who are receiving SSI will have their condition reevaluated according to the adult SSI standards when they turn 18.
+Depending on the SSA's decision, this could cause their benefits to stop.

 If you enter or leave an institution such as a nursing home or halfway house, this will affect your eligibility.
 If you move in with friends or relatives and they pay for your room and board, your SSI payment will be lowered.
 Finally, if you leave the U.S. for 30 days or more, your SSI benefits will stop.